-- Net Interest Revenue including evolution of interest spreads in each business lines, trends in lending volumes and evolution in funding cost. - Non-Interest Income, including more stable revenues in the form of fee and commissions, on inherently more volatile trading revenues. - Exceptional income and expenditure items, as well as developments in taxation incidence. - 5.4.1 Where necessary in its rating analysis, PACRA makes adjustments to a financial institution's reported income statement figures, so that financial performance indicators are as comparable as possible from one financial institution to another.

-5.5 Sustainability: Earnings prospects are closelyxamined based on budgets and forecasts given to us by a financial institution, as well as any medium-term plan it may have.
-External factors, which may influence future earnings trends, are taken into account as well as management's track record in providing reliable budgets and forecasts.
+- Net interest revenue, including the evolution of interest spreads in each business line, trends in lending volumes and evolution of funding costs; - Non-interest income, including more stable revenues in the form of fee and commissions, and inherently more volatile trading revenues; - Exceptional income and expenditure items, as well as developments in taxation incidence. - 5.4.1 Where necessary in its ratings analysis, PACRA makes adjustments to a financial institution's reported income statement figures, so that financial performance indicators are as comparable as possible from one financial institution to another. - 5.5 Sustainability: Earnings prospects are closely examined, based on budgets and forecasts given to us by a financial institution, as well as any medium-term plan it may have.
+External factors which may influence future earnings trends are taken into account, as well as management's track record in providing reliable budgets and forecasts.

-Event Risk: Incorporating the risk of unforeseen events into a financial institution's rating opinion is challenging, given unpredictable nature and magnitude of impact of the underlying event.
-These events may be external (M&A's, regulatory changes, litigations or natural disasters) or may be internally driven (unrelated diversification, system breakdown leading to significant operational risk or strategic restructuring) and can lead to substantial rating changes.
-PACRA applies its analytical judgment in assessing the likelihood of such occurrences and potential impact, insofar as may be possible, and assesses the financial institution's track record, expertise of management team and level of financial discipline to incorporate the same into its ratings.
+Event Risk: Incorporating the risk of unforeseen events into a financial institution's rating opinion is challenging, given their unpredictable nature.
+These events may be external (e.g. M&As, regulatory changes or a natural disaster) or may be internally driven (e.g. unrelated diversification or strategic restructuring) and can lead to substantial rating changes.
+PACRA applies its analytical judgment in assessing the likelihood of such occurrences, insofar as may be possible, and assesses the FI's track record, expertise of management team and level of financial discipline to incorporate the same into its ratings.

-Information Required on Business Risk:
+Table 4.
+Information Required on Business Risk

-- Financial statements of the financial institution for the last three years and latest four quarters - Projections of two years, with details of underlying assumptions - Break-up of fee, commission & brokerage income - Spread calculation - Details of investment book
+- Financial statements of the Financial Institution for the last three years and latest four quarters - Projection of two years, with details of underlying assumptions - Break-up of Fee, Commission & Brokerage income - Spread calculation - Details pertaining to the financial institution's investment book

-Business Risk - Key Ratios:
+Business Risk - Key Ratios

-Revenue:
+Revenue

 - Advances Yield (%)

-- Deposits Cost (%)
+- Deposits Costs (%)

 - Core Spread (%)

-- Net Mark Up income/Total Income (%)
+- Net Mark Up Income / Total Income (%)

-- Other Comprehensive Income/Total Income (%)
+- Other Comprehensive Income / Total Income (%)

-Earnings:
+Earnings